lue-bird/sloope/README.md

 - menu as in a start button
 - music
 - sound effect, pitch/intensity directly mapped from wheel movement
-- make the motorbike a bit more pretty

 too small bugs to probably matter
 - wheels on both sides of a line should be prevented by adding collision to the connection from back to front wheel